espruino/BangleApps/apps/gipy/README.md

     * green: artwork
 - a *turn* indicator on the top right when you reach a turning point
 - a *gps* indicator (blinking) on the top right if you lose gps signal
-- a *lost* indicator on the top right if you stray too far away from path

 ### Lost

 If you stray away from path we will rescale the display to continue displaying nearby segments and display the direction to follow as a purple segment.
+Your main position will also turn to purple.

 Note that while lost, the app will slow down a lot since it will start scanning all possible points to figure out where you are.
 On path it just needed to scan a few points ahead and behind.

-The distance to next point displayed corresponds to the length of the black segment.
+The distance to next point displayed corresponds to the length of the purple segment.

 ### Menu